huseinzol05/Machine-Learning-Data-Science-Reuse/Introduction-DataScience-Python/README.md

 jupyter notebook
 ```

-### If you want to use Python, just change python3-pip, python3-dev, pip3
+### If you want to use Python3, just change python3-pip, python3-dev, pip3